quantum-intelligence/semiconductor-manufacturing-analytics/README.md

 ## The dataset

-`data/2d_magnets.csv` contains two-dimensional and layered magnetic materials — the family that includes CrI₃, Cr₂Ge₂Te₆, Fe₃GeTe₂, MnBi₂Te₄, and the transition-metal phosphorus trisulfides such as NiPS₃.
+`data/magneticmoment_Ef_data.csv` contains two-dimensional magnetic materials data — the family of materials is derived from Cr₂Ge₂Te₆.

 Typical columns: